1. Home

 Clothes washers and dryers

-Clothes washers that receive the Energy Star label use 20% less energy and 30% less water than their conventional counterparts.
-Over its lifetime an Energy Star clothes washer can save $550 in avoided energy consumption.
-If all dryers sold in the US were Energy Star rated dryers, Americans could see $1.5 billion in energy savings each year.
+Energy Star-certified washing machines use 20% less energy and 30% less water than their conventional counterparts.
+Over its lifetime an Energy Star washer can save $550 in avoided energy consumption.
+If all dryers sold in the US were Energy Star-rated dryers, Americans could see $1.5 billion in energy savings each year.
 See Energy Star-rated washers and dryers.

 Dishwashers